V The Final Battle: Part 1

 Meanwhile, television reporter Kristine Walsh begins to doubt her association with the Visitors, after Mike's claim that Sean is a captive aboard the mother-ship.
 Her suspicions are aroused even more after a well-known doctor makes a stinging criticism about her being the Visitors' puppet spokesperson, but then days later gives her a tremendously warm reception (due to Diana's subjecting him to her conversion process).
 During a scouting mission, the rebels succeed in capturing Willie, a friendly Visitor technician, whom they bring to their hideout for study.
 Willie's human girlfriend, Harmony, then makes a case among the rebels for humane treatment of the prisoner.

-The hospital raid is a success, with Juliet unmasking John's true, reptilian nature.
+The hospital raid is a success, with Julie unmasking John's true, reptilian nature.
 Martin and Lorraine, another member of the Fifth Column, prevent the mother-ship from cutting off the live feed.
 Diana also kills Kristine after she disobeys her orders to report the incident as a terrorist hoax and instead makes a desperate call for rebellion.
-After a firefight inside the hospital corridors, the rebels escape with help from the Fifth Column, who have assigned a transport crew to "capture" them; however, it is a Pyrrhic victory, as Juliet, now separated from the group, is captured during her attempt to escape from the hospital.
+After a firefight inside the hospital corridors, the rebels escape with help from the Fifth Column, who have assigned a transport crew to "capture" them; however, it is a Pyrrhic victory, as Julie, now separated from the group, is captured during her attempt to escape from the hospital.

 After the fiasco of the previous evening Diana has the scene re-enacted under heavy security to be passed off as the actual broadcast, with the audience held at gunpoint and Eleanor DuPres eagerly taking Kristine's place reporting the event.
 As it concludes, Stephen tells John and Diana they have the location of the resistance base and that troops are on their way.

-On the mothership, Juliet is undergoing the conversion process.
-As she endures the torture, Diana watches, claiming Juliet will be her masterpiece.
+On the mothership, Julie is undergoing the conversion process.
+As she endures the torture, Diana watches, claiming Julie will be her masterpiece.